 Collagen protein has been everywhere lately, but what is it?
 And is it really better than other forms of protein?
-Like any other supplement, it’s important to do your research before you start incorporating it into your diet.
-Here’s what you need to know about collagen supplements.
+Like any other supplement, it’s important to do some research before you start incorporating it into your diet.

 What’s the difference between other types of protein and collagen protein?

-Collagen protein is sourced from parts of animals that contain a lot of connective tissue.
-Most collagen protein powders are bovine collagen, meaning they are derived from the cartilage, bones and hides of cows.
+Collagen protein supplements are mostly sourced from parts of animals that contain a lot of connective tissue.
+Most collagen protein powders contain bovine collagen, meaning they are derived from the cartilage, bones, and hides of cows.

-There are many other types of protein powder supplements on the market—whey, casein, soy, pea, rice, hemp, etc. Each protein powder has its own unique benefits and drawbacks; they differ in terms of bioavailability and effects on muscle synthesis.
+There are many other types of protein powder supplements on the market—whey, casein, soy, pea, rice, hemp.
+Each one has its own unique benefits and drawbacks; they differ in terms of bioavailability and effects on muscle synthesis.